Wednesday, May 31, 2023

 A Loved One’s Battle:

-I am someone who has seen a loved one fighting cancer my 18-year-old sister- Sameeksha.
-She fought it with all her courage and to everyone’s surprise, she was strong enough to radiate her positivity all around.
+I am someone who has seen a loved one fighting cancer, my 18-year-old sister- Sameeksha.
+She fought it with courage; to everyone's surprise, she was strong enough to radiate positivity.

-She was diagnosed with cancer when she had just turned 18, ready to pursue her dreams and ambitions.
+She was diagnosed with cancer when she turned 18, ready to pursue her dreams and ambitions.

 An Epitome of Compassion: